RicardoBernardo870/vue-github-challenge/README.md

 This was a code challenge i was proposed to do.
-It was implemented using firebase, and initially using the github API, it is still a work in progress, i will better it and transform it into a private library of movies, books, games etc.
+It was created with a Auth system using firebase and data saving using the cloudstore database.
+Initially it used the github API, being a work in progress, i will better it and transform it into a private library of movies, books, games etc.